jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Understanding and leveraging higher-order components in React development can lead to cleaner, more modular, and reusable codebases, improving maintainability and scalability.

-## Intermediate 5> How do you manage the global state in React without using Redux?
+## 5> How do you manage the global state in React without using Redux?

 > _Purpose_: Managing global state in React without Redux involves using alternative state management solutions like Context API, third-party libraries such as MobX or Recoil, or custom solutions based on React hooks.